 ‘Yatra‘ is an integral element of Maharashtra’s rural culture.
 It provides a bird’s eye view of its rural social, religious and cultural traditions.
 In today’s world, we read so many instances about religion separating people.
-But Kumbharli Yatra of Chiplun in Ratnagiri district brings together people from different religions, caste and strata of society.
+But Kumbharli Yatra held in 3 villages of Chiplun in Kumbharli Ghat brings together people from different religions, caste and strata of society.

 Kumbharli Yatra is organized in Phalgun month.
 It is the annual festival and fair held at the common temple of three villages in Kumbharli Ghat region.
-March 7 is earmarked for 2019 Kumbharli Yatra.
+Kumbharli Yatra 2019 will be held on February 24.

 Chiplun is a small town on Mumbai-Goa highway about 288 kms from Mumbai.
 From Mumbai-Goa highway, once you take a left turn towards Chiplun-Karad state highway, you come across Shirgaon at about 20 kms from Chiplun.
 From Shirgaon, the road turns windy and narrow as you enter Kumbharli village.
 The entire region is blessed with the natural beauty of Konkan landscape and Koyna dam valley.